Questions All First-Time Buyers Should Ask

 Here are a few key questions to ask the seller:

-o If it has been on the market for a long time, it could be overpriced or have a clear weakness which you are yet to spot
+o If it has been on the market for a long time, it could be overpriced or have a clear weakness which you have yet to spot

 Questions to ask the agent